Share this article

 Pricing structures: In the entry-level plans, Signeasy and Docusign have similar pricing, but Docusign requires an annual commitment of $126, which is slightly higher than Signeasy’s yearly plan.

-G2 review The high-tier plans also follow a parallel pattern.
+The high-tier plans also follow a parallel pattern.
 Signeasy’s monthly and annual pricing is reasonable for teams dealing with bulk documents and wanting advanced features - a stark difference from Docusign’s Business Pro Plan.
-Signeasy also offers a ‘Business Plus’ plan with higher usage limits and features.
+Signeasy also offers a ‘Business Pro’ plan with higher usage limits and features.
 There’s no similar category within Docusign.

 Both platforms also provide customized plans that can be created based on the business goals, after a conversation with the sales team.